kovidgoyal/calibre/manual/conversion.rst

 EPUB advanced formatting demo
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Various advanced formatting for EPUB files is demonstrated in this `demo file <https://calibre-ebook.com/downloads/demos/demo.epub>`_.
+Various advanced formatting for EPUB files is demonstrated in this :download_file:`demo file <demos/demo.epub>`.
 The file was created from hand coded HTML using calibre and is meant to be used as a template for your own EPUB creation efforts.

-The source HTML it was created from is available `demo.zip <https://calibre-ebook.com/downloads/demos/demo.zip>`_.
+The source HTML it was created from is available :download_file:`demo.zip <demos/demo.zip>`.
 The settings used to create the
 EPUB from the ZIP file are::

     ebook-convert demo.zip .epub -vv --authors "Kovid Goyal" --language en --level1-toc '//*[@class="title"]' --disable-font-rescaling --page-breaks-before / --no-default-epub-cover